A brief look at how Quatre and Trowa are doing a month after the end of the curse.

 “And I know you’ll enjoy it.”

-Trowa’s smile grew, though it was still reluctant.
-“It’s not my enjoyment I’m worried about.”
+Trowa’s smile, though still reluctant, grew.
+“It isn’t my enjoyment I’m worried about.”

 If it hadn’t been for that little smile, or if Trowa had made any more serious objections, Quatre wouldn’t have pushed — all careful forethought, calendar stickers, and anticipation notwithstanding.
-As it was, he felt that only Trowa’s self-doubt was in the way here and it just needed to be brazened through.
+As it was, he believed only Trowa’s self-doubt stood in the way here and only needed to be brazened through.

-Trowa had been getting better in recent weeks about taking initiative — quite a bit better: ever since the curse had broken, Quatre might have been able to chart a steady upward line on a graph to represent his progress.
+Trowa had been improving in recent weeks at taking initiative — quite a bit, in fact: ever since the curse had broken, Quatre might have been able to chart a steady upward line on a graph to represent his progress.
 One day recently, in fact, Trowa had taken him completely and beautifully by surprise when out of the blue he’d suggested a walk through his own town, where he’d kissed Quatre almost three times in relatively public places of his own volition.
-But he’d never indicated interest in any sort of role reversal in bed, or even seemed to be aware that such a thing was possible.
-And while Quatre was perfectly happy to do all the penetrating if that was what Trowa wanted, he feared Trowa was missing out on that enjoyable experience simply because he was nervous, for various reasons, about making any kind of change in arrangements.
+But he’d never indicated interest in any sort of role reversal in bed, or even seemed to be aware such a possibility existed.
+And while Quatre was perfectly happy to do all the penetrating if Trowa preferred him to, he feared Trowa was missing out on that enjoyable experience simply because he hesitated, for various reasons, to make any kind of change in arrangements.

 “You’re worrying over nothing,” he said, “since I’m pretty sure I would enjoy lying still and watching paint dry with you.”